MJ Melendez Player Props: Royals vs. Nationals

 MJ Melendez At The Plate

-- Melendez has driven in a run in 12 games this year (26.1%), including six games with more than one RBI (13.0%).
-He has also driven in three or more of his team's runs in two contests.
+- In 25.5% of his games this season, Melendez has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in two contests.

+- In 17 of 47 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.